arambazamba/ng-adv/demos/01-components/03-migration/readme.md

     ng update @angular/core@17 @angular/cli@17
     ```

     >Note: If you have other libraries that are not compatible with Angular 17 you might have to update them as well.
 For example this project was migrated using: `ng update @angular/cli @angular/core @angular/material @angular/cdk @ngrx/store ngx-markdown marked@9.0.0 --allow-dirty --force`.
-If you are less experienced with Angular migration you should not use the `--allow-dirty` flags.
+If you are less experienced with Angular migration you should not use the `--allow-dirty` flags and always work with clean repos and commit after each successful step.
 The `--force` flag sometimes is necessary to force the update of a library that is not compatible with Angular 17 and allow you basic installation in combination with `npm i --force`.

 - Copy component-forms-modules to a new folder named component-forms-standalone